dani7cl/barista/libs/barista-components/filter-field/README.md

 ## Unique free-text, range or multiselect options

-It is possible to set a free-text, range or multiselect option to be unique.
+It is possible to set a free-text or range option to be unique.
 So it can only be added once regardless of the value the user added to the input field.

+Multiselection is unique by default.

 <ba-live-example name="DtExampleFilterFieldUnique"></ba-live-example>